The Value of HEFG Membership

 A learning community

-The EFG’s mission is to increase the effectiveness of—and promote collaboration between—its members, and to steadily increase the amount of philanthropic support for Environment and Sustainability efforts in Hawai‘i.
+The HEFG’s mission is to increase the effectiveness of—and promote collaboration between—its members, and to steadily increase the amount of philanthropic support for Environment and Sustainability efforts in Hawai‘i.

 Gatherings are coordinated and curated to align with member interests and spotlight successful long-term projects, cutting-edge initiatives, partnerships, and innovative solutions in the environmental sphere.